ohpyupi/study.security-plus/intro-to-cryptography.md

   * SHA (Secure Hashing Algorithm)
   * RIPEMD (RACE Integrity Primitives Evaluation Message Digest)
   * HMAC (Keyed-Hashing for Message Authentication)

+* Key stretching
+* Converts weak keys such as passwords into stronger keys that are less susceptible to brute-force attacks
+* Algorithms
+  * Bcrypt
+  * PBKDF2 (Password-Based Key Derivation Function 2)

 ### Misc.
 * Nonrepudiation
   * Describes assuarance that a message is authentic and neither party can dispute its transmission or receipt
-* Key stretching
-  * Converts weak keys such as passwords into stronger keys that are less susceptible to brute-force attacks
 * SECaaS (Security as a Service)
   * Provides a subscription-based cloud service that enables organizations to outsource the acquisition and maintenance of security hardware and software while allowing customized threate management configurations
   * Much less expensive initially